marius92mc/github-stargazers/README.md

 ```
 where `OPTIONS` could be
 ```
---user <username>  User name to see if it is a stargazer,
+--user <username>  GitHub username to see if it is a stargazer.
-                   where username represents the GitHub name.
 ```

 ### Run autopep8, mypy, pylint for the changed files